zappalaja/Cylc-8_SPEAR_Basic_QC_Workflow_Example/README.md

 3. Optional alert plot generation
 4. Automated reporting and output file creation

-Just a ightweight reproducible example of model output QC!
+Just a lightweight reproducible example of model output QC, designed to act as a template for our future SPEAR QC automation.

 ---